unbelievableflavour/Cotton/Docs/CottonScript.md

 # CottonScript

-CottonScript is a friendly scripting language that allows you to add Pulp-like interactivity to your Lua games.
+CottonScript is a friendly scripting library that allows you to add Pulp-like interactivity to your Lua games.
 Its syntax is terse but powerful.
 A good rule of thumb when writing CottonScript is do less, less often.

 ## General

 ### Comments

-You can comment your Lua with two slashes:
+You can comment your Lua with two dashes:

 ```lua
 -- this is a comment